 In March of 2019, Manitoba established a second trust fund for conservation purposes: the \$52.0 million GROW Trust.
 The GROW (GRowing Outcomes in Watersheds) Trust was established to support the provincial watersheds-based conservation initiative, GROW.
 Revenues from The GROW Trust are administered by MHHC and will be used to support GROW.

-Watershed Districts may apply for GROW Trust funds through the Trusts granting process.
+Eligible GROW delivery groups (currently Watershed Districts) may apply for GROW Trust funds through the Trusts granting process.
 Contact your Watershed Planner and Trusts Grant Associate for more information.